daniellopezcano/SBI-baccoemu/README.md

 ## Code description
 The code is organized as follows:
-    - The `SBI` folder contains the codes employed to perform sbi analysis
+    - The `SBIBE` folder contains the codes employed to perform sbi analysis
     - The `notebooks` folder contains example Jupyter notebooks

 ## Installation